stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 all these projections tightly folded over pseudo-neck and end of torso, corresponding to projections at other end.

-  &ldquo;Cannot yet assign positively to animal or vegetable kingdom, but odds now favour animal.
+   "Cannot yet assign positively to animal or vegetable kingdom, but odds now favour animal.
 Probably represents incredibly advanced evolution of radiata without loss of certain primitive features.
 Echinoderm resemblances unmistakable despite local contradictory evidences.
 Wing structure puzzles in view of probable marine habitat, but may have use in water navigation.
-Symmetry is curiously vegetable-like, suggesting vegetable&rsquo;s essentially up-and-down structure rather than animal&rsquo;s fore-and-aft structure.
+Symmetry is curiously vegetable-like, suggesting vegetable's essentially up-and-down structure rather than animal's fore-and-aft structure.
 Fabulously early date of evolution, preceding even simplest Archaean protozoa hitherto known, baffles all conjecture as to origin.

-  &ldquo;Complete specimens have such uncanny resemblance to certain creatures of primal myth that suggestion of ancient existence outside antarctic becomes inevitable.
-Dyer and Pabodie have read   Necronomicon   and seen Clark Ashton Smith&rsquo;s nightmare paintings based on text, and will understand when I speak of Elder Things supposed to have created all earth-life as jest or mistake.
+   "Complete specimens have such uncanny resemblance to certain creatures of primal myth that suggestion of ancient existence outside antarctic becomes inevitable.
+Dyer and Pabodie have read   Necronomicon   and seen Clark Ashton Smith's nightmare paintings based on text, and will understand when I speak of Elder Things supposed to have created all earth-life as jest or mistake.
 Students have always thought conception formed from morbid imaginative treatment of very ancient tropical radiata.
-Also like prehistoric folklore things Wilmarth has spoken of&mdash;Cthulhu cult appendages, etc.
+Also like prehistoric folklore things Wilmarth has spoken of--Cthulhu cult appendages, etc.

-  &ldquo;Vast field of study opened.
+   "Vast field of study opened.
 Deposits probably of late Cretaceous or early Eocene period, judging from associated specimens.
 Massive stalagmites deposited above them.
 Hard work hewing out, but toughness prevented damage.
 State of preservation miraculous, evidently owing to limestone action.
 No more found so far, but will resume search later.
-Job now to get fourteen huge specimens to camp without dogs, which bark furiously and can&rsquo;t be trusted near them.
-With nine men&mdash;three left to guard the dogs&mdash;we ought to manage the three sledges fairly well, though wind is bad.
+Job now to get fourteen huge specimens to camp without dogs, which bark furiously and can't be trusted near them.
+With nine men--three left to guard the dogs--we ought to manage the three sledges fairly well, though wind is bad.
 Must establish plane communication with McMurdo Sound and begin shipping material.
-But I&rsquo;ve got to dissect one of these things before we take any rest.
+But I've got to dissect one of these things before we take any rest.
 Wish I had a real laboratory here.
 Dyer better kick himself for having tried to stop my westward trip.
-First the world&rsquo;s greatest mountains, and then this.
-If this last isn&rsquo;t the high spot of the expedition, I don&rsquo;t know what is.
-We&rsquo;re made scientifically.
+First the world's greatest mountains, and then this.
+If this last isn't the high spot of the expedition, I don't know what is.
+We're made scientifically.
 Congrats, Pabodie, on the drill that opened up the cave.
 Now will   Arkham
-please repeat description?&rdquo;
+please repeat description? "

   The sensations of Pabodie and myself at receipt of this report were almost beyond description, nor were our companions much behind us in enthusiasm.
-McTighe, who had hastily translated a few high spots as they came from the droning receiving set, wrote out the entire message from his shorthand version as soon as Lake&rsquo;s operator signed off.
-All appreciated the epoch-making significance of the discovery, and I sent Lake congratulations as soon as the Arkham&rsquo;s   operator had repeated back the descriptive parts as requested; and my example was followed by Sherman from his station at the McMurdo Sound supply cache, as well as by Capt.
+McTighe, who had hastily translated a few high spots as they came from the droning receiving set, wrote out the entire message from his shorthand version as soon as Lake's operator signed off.
+All appreciated the epoch-making significance of the discovery, and I sent Lake congratulations as soon as the Arkham's   operator had repeated back the descriptive parts as requested; and my example was followed by Sherman from his station at the McMurdo Sound supply cache, as well as by Capt.
 Douglas of the   Arkham.
 Later, as head of the expedition, I added some remarks to be relayed through the   Arkham   to the outside world.
-Of course, rest was an absurd thought amidst this excitement; and my only wish was to get to Lake&rsquo;s camp as quickly as I could.
-It disappointed me when he sent word that a rising mountain gale made early a&euml;rial travel impossible.
+Of course, rest was an absurd thought amidst this excitement; and my only wish was to get to Lake's camp as quickly as I could.
+It disappointed me when he sent word that a rising mountain gale made early aërial travel impossible.

   But within an hour and a half interest again rose to banish disappointment.